radrbiz/radr-rest/README.md

 *Note:* The transaction fee is determined as follows:

 1. If `fixed_fee` is included, that exact value is used for the transaction fee.
 Otherwise, the transaction fee is set dynamically based on the server's current fee.
 2. If `max_fee` is included and the transaction fee is higher than `max_fee`, then the transaction is rejected without being submitted.
 This is true regardless of whether the fee was fixed or dynamically set.
-Otherwise, the transaction is submitted to the `rippled` server with the specified fee.
+Otherwise, the transaction is submitted to the `radrd` server with the specified fee.
 3. If the transaction succeeds, the sending account loses the whole amount of the transaction fee, even if it was higher than the server's current fee.
-4. If the transaction fails because the fee was not high enough, Ripple-REST automatically resubmits it later.
+4. If the transaction fails because the fee was not high enough, Radr-REST automatically resubmits it later.
 In this case, return to step 1.

 Consequently, you can use `max_fee` as a "set-it-and-forget-it" safeguard on the fees you are willing to pay.